Kenneth J. Gergen: Contributions

-Gergen's earliest studies challenged the presumption of a unified or coherent self.
+Gergen's earliest studies challenged the presumption of a unified or coherent self and argued that the person is not only socially constructed but varies depending upon context leading to the concept of the saturated self (Gergen, 1991, 1993).
 He then raised questions about the value of altruism, by exploring the ways in which helping others leads to the recipient's resentment and alienation.

 A major point in Gergen's career was his 1973 article "Social Psychology as History".
 In the article, he argues that while empirical research attempts to establish general laws or principles, the empirical support is always derived from historically situated observations.
 Yet, because patterns of human action undergo continuous change, support for any principle may wax or wane over time.
-Further, the scientific knowledge the laws and principles of social interaction are variable over time, and that the scientific knowledge generated by social psychologists actually influences the phenomena it is meant to passively describe.
+Further, the scientific knowledge of the laws and principles of social interaction are variable over time, and that the scientific knowledge generated by social psychologists actually influences the phenomena it is meant to passively describe.
 For example, studying obedience to authority may reduce the likelihood of obedience.
 He argued therefore that social psychology was not fundamentally a cumulative science, but was effectively engaged in the recording and transformation of cultural life.
 The article proved widely controversial, and was ultimately listed as a "citation classic" in the Social Science Citation Index.
 Also contributing to what was called "the crisis in social psychology"[3] was Gergen's subsequent publication on generative theory.
 Here he proposed that, because theoretical suppositions were not so much recordings of social life as creators, theories should not be judged so much by their integration of "what is" as their potential to open new spaces of action.

 Combining these ideas with developments in literary and critical theory, along with the history of science, Gergen went on to develop a radical view of socially constructed knowledge.
 This view was proposed as a successor project to what Gergen considered an inherently flawed positivist conception of knowledge.
 From Gergen's perspective, all human intelligibility (including claims to knowledge) is generated within relationships.
 It is from relationships that humans derive their conceptions of what is real, rational, and good.
 From this perspective, scientific theories, like all other reality posits, should not be assessed in terms of truth, but in terms of pragmatic outcomes.
 Such assessments are inevitably wedded to values, and thus all science is morally and politically weighted in implication.
 As he saw it, this same form of assessment also applies to social constructionist theory.
 The question is not its accuracy, but its potentials for humankind.